txt/sin21/docs/syllabus.md

 ## Assessment

 Grades come from
-- 1 progject presentation (15 marks)
+- 1 project presentation (15 marks)
 - 1 end-of-term project  report (35 marks)
 - 1 mid-session exam  (15 marks)
 - 1 small final report (commentary) (11 marks)
-- 8 homeworks (3 marks each)
+- 8 homework (3 marks each)

-Homwworks are "build an AI".

-Project  is  "build it better", using the principles of this class.
+Homeworkds

-Homeworks are scored "1" (for try  and do  it again) and "2" for "done!".
-Homeworks can be submitted many  times (until the mid-term).
-There are no late marks for homeworks.
+- Homework are scored "1" (for try  and do  it again) and "2" for "done!".
+Homework can be submitted many  times (until the mid-term).
+There are no late marks for homework.
+- Homework are "build an AI".

+Project

+- Project  is  "build it better", using the principles of this class.
-Presentations  must be presented  on presentation day  (last week of  term).
+- Project presentations  must be presented  on presentation day  (last week of  term).

 Reports get late marks -1 per day late (weekend is  1 mark).